-The City of Vaughan (the City) retained WSP Canada Inc. (WSP) to carry out the Schedule 'C' Municipal Class Environmental Assessment (MCEA) Study for the proposed extension of Millway Avenue (southerly from Highway 7 to Interchange Way) in the City of Vaughan.
-Through this process, the study team has completed and evaluated alternative designs and selected a preferred design, examined impacts on the social, cultural, and natural environments, and identified measures to mitigate those impacts, all in consultation with regulatory agencies, Indigenous Communities, landowners, and the public.
+The City of Vaughan (the City) retained WSP Canada Inc. (WSP) to carry out the Schedule 'C' Municipal Class Environmental Assessment (MCEA) Study for the proposed extension of Interchange Way (from Commerce Street to Creditstone Road) in the City of Vaughan.
+Through this process, the study team has completed and evaluated alternative designs and selected a preferred design, examined impacts on the social, cultural and natural environments and identified measures to mitigate those impacts, all in consultation with regulatory agencies, Indigenous communities, landowners, and the public.
 Phases 1 and 2 of the Environmental Assessment (EA) process have been completed through the City's 2012 Transportation Master Plan (TMP).
 Phases 3 and 4 of the EA process have been completed as part of the MCEA Studies.